Pisanello: Training

 Between 1415 and 1420, Pisanello was the assistant of the renowned painter and illuminator Gentile da Fabriano from whom he acquired his refined, delicate, detailed style.
 Pisanello also acquired from him a taste for precious materials and beautiful fabrics that can be found in his later paintings.
 The frescoes in the Doge's Palace at Venice, on which they worked together, have perished as well as the frescoes in the Basilica of St. John Lateran and the palaces of Mantua and Pavia.

 In 1422, Pisanello was reported to be in Mantua in the service of young Ludovico Gonzaga, son of the Marchese of Mantua Gianfrancesco Gonzaga.
 He continued to work for the Gonzaga family till the 1440s.

 Giorgio Vasari, an artist and biographer of the Italian Renaissance, states that Pisanello also worked in the workshop of Andrea del Castagno, author of the painted equestrian monument of Niccolò da Tolentino (1456) in the Cathedral in Florence.
-He must also have known Paolo Uccello, the painter of the Battle of San Romano with its many horses.
+He must also have known Paolo Uccello, the painter of the Battle of San Romano with its multiple horses.
 Pisanello's love of drawing horses probably finds its origin in this relationship; but as there is so much unknown of his life, this attribution by Vasari is not reliable and may only be a legend.